 Looking back, I couldn’t be happier with my decision.
 The city didn’t let me relax for one minute, it pushed me out of my comfort zone continuously and asked for something different.
 And I am very happy that I listened.
 These images still make me feel exactly what I felt when I visited this incredible place almost a year ago.
 I can’t wait to go back.

+A selection of prints from this series is available for purchase at Aspen Gallery.
 All images below were taken with either the Leica M2 or the Leica M-A and the Leica Summicron-M 50mm f/2 on Kodak Tri-X 400.
 All images scanned and processed by Richard Photo Lab in California: